lynnfaraday/aresmush.com/_root/tutorials/code/logs.md

 ## Log Files

 Ares by default will maintain up to ten log files, switching when each one gets too big.
-The log files are numbered sequentially (log1.txt, log2.txt, etc.)   Log files are stored on the server in the `aresmush/game/logs` directory.
+The log files are numbered sequentially (log1.txt, log2.txt, etc.)   Log files are stored on the server in the `aresmush/game/logs` folder.

 ## Reading Log Files